Break Through Walls: Master Arduino 433MHz RF Communication (Long Range)

 If you open the Serial Plotter on the Receiver Pin without using the library, you will see chaos.
 This is the Noise Floor.
 In a city, 433MHz is crowded.

-• The weather sensor down the street.
+• Other weather sensors.
 RadioHead filters this out using a CRC (Cyclic Redundancy Check).
 If the math doesn’t add up, it discards the packet.
 This ensures you NEVER get corrupted data.
 You either get the perfect message, or nothing.

 Noise Interference